Vaccine Injury Lawyer

 • The injured person experienced the first symptom of their injury/condition within the applicable time frame listed in column 3 of the VIT.

 If the alleged injury is not listed on the VIT or did not occur within the time period set forth in the VIT, the claimant can still be entitled to compensation if they can otherwise prove that their injury was caused by the vaccine.
-Establishing causation outside of the VIT will require additional proof such as medical records and possibly expert witness testimony.
+For a vaccine injury lawyer to establish causation outside of the VIT, additional proof, such as medical records and possibly expert witness testimony, is required.

 Proving Causation in Vaccine Injury Cases